 Contact Kip at 605-332-8861 (office), 605-645-9530 (cell), 271-1441 (home). or email firstname.lastname@example.org.

 Pastor Matt's ministry journey began in 1997 and he has experience in areas of worship, discipleship, and care ministries and has been serving Asbury since 2017.
 Matt’s responsibilities include coordinating discipleship ministries, care ministries, leading Asbury's Digital Ministries Team, leading worship for the Non-Traditional Worship Service, and assisting with preaching, weddings, and funerals.

-Matt is father to Xander and Maia, widower of his late wife Amy, cyclist, bike mechanic, multi-instrumentalist, singer/songwriter, and lifelong nerd (Star Wars, Lord of the Rings, Dr. Who, Batman…).
-Favorite musical artists include MuteMath, The Blue Stones, Future of Forestry, John Mark McMillan, and countless others.
+Matt is father to Xander and Maia, owner of the Effervescent Voice Academy (founded by his late wife Amy), cyclist, bike mechanic, multi-instrumentalist, singer/songwriter, and lifelong nerd (Star Wars, Lord of the Rings, Dr. Who, Batman…).
+Favorite musical artists include MuteMath, The Blue Stones, John Mark McMillan, Miles Davis and countless others.
 Matt is also a member of The Good Night Theatre Collective and The Midtown Coffee Radio Hour.

 Matt’s prior education includes a Master's Degree in Divinity from Sioux Falls Seminary, a Master’s Degree in Trumpet Performance at the University of Northern Colorado, a Bachelor’s Degree in Music Education at the University of South Dakota, and a graduate certification in Practical Church Leadership through Dakota Wesleyan University.
 He is also an ordained elder in the Dakotas Conference of the United Methodist Church.